dan-grant-hunter/London_Free_Transport/README.md

 ## Overview

-In this imbalanced classification project, I used data from a 2020 survey to analyse the views of young Londoners (aged 16-18) regarding the decision to suspend free travel for under-18s and then classified participants based on whether or not they approved of the decision.
+Imbalanced classification project using data which explores the views of young Londoners (aged 16-18) regarding the decision to suspend free travel for under-18s.

 ## Summary of Findings